RL4H/G2P2C/Readme.md

 * Create an environment file <code>.env</code> and add the folder path to the project.<br>

 <h4>Prerequsites</h4>
-Install [[simglucosev0.2.1]](https://github.com/jxx123/simglucose) which is an open source version of the UVA/Padova 2008 simulator approved by the FDA (Recommended to install using <code>pip install -e .</code>).
+Install [[simglucosev0.2.2]](https://github.com/jxx123/simglucose) which is an open source version of the UVA/Padova 2008 simulator approved by the FDA (Recommended to install using <code>pip install -e .</code>, the simglucose 0.2.2 source code is available in the environments folder).
 The simulation environment and scenarios used in this project are extended from the original environment.

 <h4>Quick Start</h4>